carbon-design-system/sveld/README.md

 ### CLI

-The CLI wraps the Rollup plugin and uses the `"svelte"` field defined in your `package.json` as the entry point.
+The CLI uses the `"svelte"` field from your `package.json` as the entry point:

 ```sh
 npx sveld
 ```

-Append `--json` or `--markdown` flags to generate documentation in JSON/Markdown formats, respectively.
+Generate documentation in JSON and/or Markdown formats using the following flags:

 ```sh
 npx sveld --json --markdown